wallissoncarvalho/hydrobr/README.md

 Introduction
 ------------
 HydroBr is an open-source package for work with Brazilian hydrometeorological time series in Python.
-This package provides a connection with the Brazilian  National Water Agency (ANA), the Brazilian National Institute of Meteorology (Instituto Nacional de Meteorologia - INMET), and the National Electric System Operator (Operador Nacional do Sistema Elétrico - ONS) databases in order to help users to select, download, preprocess, and plot hydrometeorological data.
+This package provides a connection with the Brazilian  National Water Agency (Agência Nacional de Águas - ANA), the Brazilian National Institute of Meteorology (Instituto Nacional de Meteorologia - INMET), and the National Electric System Operator (Operador Nacional do Sistema Elétrico - ONS) databases in order to help users to select, download, preprocess, and plot hydrometeorological data.

 Installation
 ------------
-The released version of HydroBr is 0.1.
+The released version of HydroBr is 0.1.0.

 To install the released version, use ``pip install hydrobr``.

 You may install the latest development version by cloning the `GitHub` repository and using the setup script::